blockbridge/blockbridge-kb/guide/vmware/index.md

 CONNECTING TO BLOCKBRIDGE
 =====================================

-iSCSI Multipathing
+VMware Multipath Networking
 ------------------

 Multipathing is a VMware datastore compliance requirement for network-attached storage.
-We've found that it's best to get it out of the way first, before you attempt to connect to storage.
+We've found that it's best to get it out of the way before you attempt to connect to storage.
 Saving it for later frequently results in phantom storage paths that need a reboot to clear out.